bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Platform Software Extension
 Platforms SHOULD implement the paired accessory identification capability as a software extension to its unwanted tracking detection.

 Accessory manufacturers SHALL provide this set of MAC addresses to the platform.
-This set MUST account for the uncertainty involved with the [resolvable and private address](#resolvable-private-address).
+This set MUST account for the uncertainty involved with the [MAC address](#mac-address).

 The protocol ID in the advertisement payload, as specified in {{table-payload-format}}, SHALL be used to associate an accessory detected with the manufacturer's software extension.